nsat/space-services-user-guide/tutorials/aoi/Readme.md

 ### Interpreting the Data

-The transit's start and end times are from horizon to horizon, giving a total duration of 773 seconds for this result.
+The transit's start and end times are from horizon to horizon, giving a total duration of 723 seconds for this result.
 Often the most useful part of the transit is at higher elevation where there is less atmosphere and the satellite is closer to the AOI.
-For this tutorial a 360 second window will be used, with the peak in the middle, 180s before peak elevation: `1639709333` epoch seconds.
+For this tutorial a 360 second window will be used, with the peak in the middle, 180s before peak elevation: `1646265383` epoch seconds.

 ## Scheduling a Window

-Task the satellite to track the San Francisco location `(37.771034, -122.413815)` by specifying this location in the `adcs_config` section of the JSON in the API request, and start the `SDR` and make a 10 second capture of S-BAND for down-link.
+Task the satellite to track a North Pacific Ocean location `(40.0, -176.0)` by specifying this location in the `adcs_config` section of the JSON in the API request, and start the `SDR` and make a 10 second capture of S-BAND for down-link.
 Take a look at [`deploy`](https://github.com/nsat/space-services-user-guide/blob/main/tutorials/cuda/deploy)

 <aside class="notice">Replace [YOUR_START] with the calculated result of `find_transit`, and [YOUR_AUTH_TOKEN] & [YOUR_SAT_ID] as needed.</aside>